electric-eloquence/fepper/README.md

 * To launch from the command line:
   * `fp`
 * These other utility tasks are runnable on the command line:
-  * `fp data` - compile data.json from underscore-prefixed .json files.
+  * `fp data` - build data.json from underscore-prefixed .json files.
   * `fp frontend-copy` - copy assets, scripts, and styles to the backend.
   * `fp help` - print documentation of Fepper tasks.
   * `fp once` - do a one-off Fepper build to the public directory.